ioulian/frontend-workflow/README.md

 - [postcss-css-variables](https://github.com/MadLittleMods/postcss-css-variables)
 - [cssnano](https://cssnano.co/)

 **Build performance tip**: Do not use `.scss` if it's not needed, with PostCSS plugins you can do a lot of stuff.
-If you need Bulma mixins and colors, you should use `.scss` then.
+If you need mixins and variables, you should use `.scss` then.

 #### Prettier/Editorconfig